National Science Week

 National Science Week is an annual festival of science that takes place in August each year.
 This celebration aims to raise the profile and increase the public understanding and public appreciation of science, innovation, engineering and technology, and their role in maintaining and improving our society, economy and environment.

+In schools around the nation, thousands of teachers and students from early childhood to senior secondary levels contribute to National Science Week celebrations by organising and participating in a diverse range of activities and events.
 It provides an opportunity to acknowledge the contributions of Australian scientists’ to the world of knowledge.
 It also aims to encourage an interest in science pursuits among the general public, and to encourage younger people to become fascinated by the world we live in.

 How do SCHOOLS get involved?